yumikawai-sys/waterquality/README.md

-# Installation Instructions
+# Project Name
+N.S.
+Water Quality App

+## Description
+This project is an app to showcase Nova Scotia's water quality with React and Firebase Authentication.

-## Steps
+## Installation
-1. Download the zipped up template.
+1. Clone the repository.
-2. run >npm install
-3. Go to the Google Firebase console and navigate around until you find your firebase config (it's in settings)
-4. Update your firebase config.
-5. run >npm start
+2. Navigate to the project directory.
+3. Run `npm install` to install dependencies.

+## Usage
+1. Run `npm start` to start the development server.